cjnygard/cafe/README.md

 CAFe is accurate relative to the level of care that has been taken to implement some level of error handling and retries on failures.
 When a high-degree of accuracy is required in the resulting event set, CAFe is the recommended solution.

-If the data is going to for financial calculations, royalty info, etc., then this solution should probably be considered a requirement.
+If the data is going to be used for financial calculations, royalty info, etc., then this solution should probably be considered a requirement.

 ### Data analysis